 Not everyone who has a bunion needs bunion removal surgery.
 This type of surgery isn’t usually recommended if you’re not experiencing pain.
 And it’s not typically done solely for cosmetic reasons, even though the results may leave you with more attractive feet.
 Cosmetic foot surgery in general isn’t something to undertake lightly.

-Your northern New Jersey podiatrist tries to make accommodations to reduce your discomfort.
+Your podiatrists in New Jersey tries to make accommodations to reduce your discomfort.
 To that end, he takes into consideration how active you are, as well as the condition the rest of your connective tissue and bones.
 Your age and overall health also play a role in the decision to go ahead with the minimally invasive bunion surgery.

 The goal of bunion surgery is to correct as much deformity as possible and to relieve pain so that you can return to your normal level of activity.
-If you have severe bunions that haven’t been treated, they can lead to ongoing issues, including damage to your other toes.
+If you have severe hallux valgus that haven’t been treated, they can lead to ongoing issues, including damage to your other toes.

-Pressure from your big toe may lead to the development of persistent corns or cause your toes to bend so that you end up with hammer toes.
-Continually shifting your weight away from the bunion leads to calluses or pain in the ball of your foot.
-You may eventually decide to avoid exercising altogether because of the pain your bunion causes, but if you develop a sedentary lifestyle, you become at risk for other serious health issues.
+Pressure from your big toe may lead to the development of persistent corns or cause your toes to bend so that you end up with hammertoes.
+Shifting your weight away from the bunion leads to calluses or pain in the ball of your foot.
+You may decide to avoid exercising altogether because of the pain your bunion causes, but if you develop a sedentary lifestyle, you become at risk for other serious health issues.

 There are several different types of bunion surgery.
 Laser bunion surgery isn’t yet an option.
 However, top-rated foot specialist Clifton, NJ Dr. Petkov relies on targeted laser techniques to treat a host of other foot conditions, such as toenail fungus removal.
-Still, the latest techniques in bunion surgery are minimally invasive, which shortens recovery time and reduces the risk of infection, as well as the amount of pain and swelling experienced after surgery.
+The latest techniques in bunion surgery are minimally invasive, which shortens recovery time and reduces the risk of infection, as well as the amount of pain and swelling you experience after surgery.